-Budget Policy Issue - Stroke Center Non-Resident Monthly Fees
+Budget Policy Issue - Stroke Center Non-Resident Monthly Fees confirm this.

 Council had given direction on March 5, 2019 to lower the monthly fees for non-residents of Carson from the \$70/month imposed in November 2017 to "between \$0 and \$20."
 Further direction included no fee but an understanding that if the Center became oversubscribed, non-resident spots would be replaced by resident spots.
-Council should confirm this.
+Council should

-Budget Policy Issue - City Clerk and City Treasurer Compensation meeting, but no action was taken.
+Budget Policy Issue - City Clerk and City Treasurer Compensation

+The Council discussed a proposed increase in compensation at its February 19, 2019 meeting, but no action was taken.
 Direction was given to staff to bring the item back as part of the Budget Workshop.